syncfusion-content/maui-docs/MAUI/NavigationDrawer/Navigation-Pane-Sides.md

 control: NavigationDrawer
 documentation: ug
 ---
-# Configuring the Drawer In Different Sides in .NET MAUI Navigation Drawer (SfNavigationDrawer)
+# Configuring the Drawer in Different Sides in .NET MAUI Navigation Drawer (SfNavigationDrawer)

 The supplemental pane can be pulled in and out from all four sides.
 The `Position` property is used to change the side of the pane, and the options are: